Eastern Slovakia Genealogy Research Strategies

 Ancestral Village Sources

-Social Security | INS File | Ship Manifests | Slovakia Phone Book
+Immigration File | Social Security | Ship Manifests | Slovakia Phone Book

-Present and Former Place Names
+Present and Former Place Names | Terminology

-Here are the most reliable places to find the ancestral village are in one of the following documents, if they emigrated to US.
+Here are the most reliable places to find the ancestral village are in one of the following documents, especially if they emigrated to US.

 Most Reliable Places to Find an Ancestral Village

-• US Port of Entry Records (Ship Manifests), even if you cannot identify the date of arrival.
-Microfilms of these items are available via the USA National Archives or more conveniently through the Mormon's Family History Center.
+MICROFILM: Microfilms of these items are available via the USA National Archives or more conveniently through the Mormon's Family History Center.
 There is an index for records, organized by last name (Port of NY SOUNDEX) referenced to date of arrival (records 1902 and later).
 SOUNDEX is particularly useful in locating surnames that sound-alike.
 Port of New York: The Ellis Island Database (we like to call it the "EIDB") contains a database and images of manifests from 1892 to 1924 from the Port of NY.
 Since 80% of all U.S. immigrants between 1892 and 1924 passed thru here, it's convenient and easy to check these records via the web.

-• An important tool for searching the Ellis Island records is the Steve Morse 1-step Web Tools replete with sounds-alike tools.
+ONLINE - ELLISISLAND.ORG An important tool for searching the Ellis Island records online is the Steve Morse 1-step Web Tools replete with sounds-alike tools.
 It is a better mechanism than entering your query into Ellis web site directly, conducts superior sounds-like searches, allows searching by village name.
 All results are shown in a convenient, clickable chart, allowing you to go directly to images or lists at EIDB.
 The 1-Step facility also allows you to "manually" scroll through films, frame-by-frame.
 This is handy when the image you are looking for is "missing."

 • Immigrants' Friends and Family - What I call the "Indirect Method".
 Involves tracing individuals who may have traveled with them, been left behind or met up with in the States.
 Neighborhood friends, Godparents and social club friends should be examined.
 Very useful to trace them when yours cannot be located through any other method.
 Reading their records may help you locate places and dates, especially useful clues.
 Sometimes also the name is so badly bastardized in the ledger, that you would not find it, no matter that you have tried all sounds-alike and looks-alike name variations.